This is Barry Manilow's biography created by www.barrymanilow.nl

 In January Barry did came back to Las Vegas and started at the westgate with 6 shows that month.
 Barry even showed up at the New York fashoin week. where he performed at the show from Michael Kors.
 Barry sang "at the copa"and was surrounded by all models.

 A few days later Barry was "the act" on the stage at the Palm Springs 25th Annual Steve Chase Humanitarian Awards.
-In that same moth Barry performed at the westgate for 3 other shows.
+In that same month Barry started performing at the westgate for 6 shows a moth.

 Keep checking this website..